 Where a motion contains more than one part, a Councillor may request the Chair to put the motion to the vote in separate parts.
+Voting in parts is not applicable to a Rescission Motion.

 38. Chair may separate motions

 The Chair may decide to put any motion to the vote in several parts.